ra559/thirdproject/projectdescription.md

 The objective of this assignment is to get you familiarized with how the Internet works.
 You need to work individually for this assignment.
 You need to create a website (like one in the History of the Internet assignment) and explain some of the following topics:
-* Domain names and ICANN
+* Domain names and ICANN.
 * IP Addresses, Packets and Routing
 * DNS
 * HTTP and HTTPS protocols